stackbit-projects/ultra-primrose-9dd8f/content/posts/false-causality-statistical-experiment-and-love.md

 > “Rejecting hypothesis because there are no sufficient evidence is like taking a spoonful of water from an ocean and saying, there is no shark in the ocean because there is none in my spoon”
 <cite>modified quotes from facebook</cite>

-They need to design a better experiment, to get rid of the confoundig effect.
+They need to design a better experiment, to get rid of the nconfoundig effect.
 Here’s the setup :
 1. James will measure his heart rate when he’s standing near a beautiful girl(not Mary) as the **control group**
 2. After that, James will measure his heart rate when he’s standing near Mary as the **experimental group**
 3. From 2 heart rate measurements, do t-test and search for evidence if his heart rate is higher when he’s standing near Mary